 5.2.8 Test dataset(s) and scripts for the scenario

-Evaluations use the Librispeech [gg][hh] datasets, which are available under Creative Commons Attribution 4.0 International License and shown in table 5.2.8-1.
+Evaluations use the Librispeech [9][10] datasets, which are available under Creative Commons Attribution 4.0 International License and shown in table 5.2.8-1.
 To quantify the performance of the anchor and the test model, the word error rate (wer) is determined based on the test-clean dataset.
 For data-dependent encoder optimizations, the dev-clean dataset might be used.
 The datasets can be automatically down-loaded, e.g. by using the exemplary python-script shown in figure 5.2.8-1.